ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 ## Conclusion <a name="conclusion"></a>

 ChIP-sequencing is an experiment based on antibody immunoprecipitation (IP) performed on a population of cells to define protein binding sites in the genome using high-throughput sequencing.
-It is used in epigenomic analysis: to study gene expression prior to their expression.
+It is used in epigenomic analysis: to study genes prior to their expression.

 ChIP-sequencing helps study the activity of regulatory elements such as transcription factors and histone marks which regulate or turn on/off genes.
 After extracting data about DNA to which the proteins bind from the wet-lab experiement, the ChIP-sequencing workflow generally comprises of: